 Typical system architecture for event detection

-In this section, we define and standardize the terminologies for the sake of understandability, from the reader’s perspective.
+In this section, we define and standardise the terminologies for the sake of understandability, from the reader’s perspective.
 The terms are used throughout document without any change in its definition.

 - Event – It is a salient object occurring at a particular instance in time space caused by interaction of an agent with the system.
 An agent can be a human or any natural phenomenon.

-In case of a face recognition system, ‘face detected’ can be an event where a face is located in a video stream or image. ‘face recognized’ can be an event where a face is identified as a known person whose information is already is present in the system’s database.
+In case of a face recognition system, ‘face detected’ can be an event where a face is located in a video stream or image. ‘face recognised’ can be an event where a face is identified as a known person whose information is already present in the system’s database.

 - Event detection – The real time identification of occurrence of an event in time space.
 The event detection can on discrete signals, in cases like access ID swipe or a binary on/off smoke detector, etc. where no additional computation may be required.
 Detection can be on continuous signals too, like in cases of face detection, voice recognition, where real time computation is required for the data stream.